ionos-cloud/ionosctl/docs/commands/loadbalancer/delete.md

 ## Description

-Use this command to permanently delete the specified Load Balancer.
-This action is irreversible.
+Use this command to delete the specified Load Balancer.

 You can wait for the action to be executed using `--wait` option.
 You can force the command to execute without user input using `--force` option.